Independent Police Auditor

 Reviews of investigations involving these matters will be conducted by the Fairfax County Police Civilian Review Panel.
 The Police Civilian Review Panel reviews the investigation for accuracy, completeness, thoroughness, objectivity and impartiality.

 Quarterly reports are released by the Office of the Independent Police Auditor, advising the public on review status.
-Individual reports are also produced for each investigation conducted by the Independent Police Auditor.
+Individual reports are also produced for each review conducted by the Independent Police Auditor.

 Board of Supervisors Appoints Nine Members to Police Civilian Review